-ARLINGTON, Va. – Two U.S. prime defense systems integrators are moving forward with a military research project to develop a new kind of camera and digital signal processing to enable intelligent electro-optical sensors for tactical military applications.
+ARLINGTON, Va. – U.S. military researchers are asking industry to develop a new kind of camera and digital signal processing to enable intelligent electro-optical sensors for tactical military applications.

-Officials of the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., awarded orders collectively worth $25 million to the Northrop Grumman Corp.
-Mission Systems segment in Linthicum Heights, Md., and to the Raytheon Intelligence & Space segment in El Segundo, Calif., for the second phase of the Fast Event-based Neuromorphic Camera and Electronics (FENCE) program.
+Officials of the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., issued a broad agency announcement on Friday (HR001121S0001) for the Fast Event-based Neuromorphic Camera and Electronics (FENCE) program.

 DARPA FENCE seeks to develop and demonstrate a low-latency, low-power, event-based camera and a new class of digital signal processing and machine learning algorithms that use combined spatial and temporal information to enable intelligent sensors for tactical military applications.